Kirsty Mitchell, BA Hons

 Kirsty began her higher education at the age of 16 studying fine art, photography and history of art.
 At 19 she specialised in “Costume for Performance” at The London College of Fashion, gaining a Higher National Diploma with Distinction.
 Kirsty went on to train at Ravensbourne College of Art for a further 3 years achieving a First Class Bachelor of Arts Degree with Honours in ‘Fashion Design and Textiles’ .
 During this time she Interned at the studios of the British Avant Garde designers Alexander Mc Queen (1999 – 2000) and Hussein Chalayan (2000-2001), she graduated in 2001 at the age of 25

-Kirsty spent the next decade as a senior designer for fashion label Karen Millen specializing in surface decoration and fabric manipulation, learning in depth the crafts of beading and embroidery spending time in India and China.
-During this period at the age of 32 Kirsty rediscovered her passion for photography and began a new and deeply emotional connection with the medium throughout the treatment of her mother’s terminal cancer in 2008.
+Kirsty spent the next decade as a fashion designer specialising in surface decoration and fabric manipulation, learning in depth the crafts of beading and embroidery whilst spending time in India and China.
+During this period at the age of 32, Kirsty rediscovered her passion for photography and began a new and deeply emotional connection with the medium throughout the treatment of her mother’s terminal cancer in 2008.

-Seven months after her family’s tragic loss, Kirsty immersed herself deeper into photography to help deal with her grief, and in the summer of 2009 embarked on her now revered 5 year series entitled ‘Wonderland’ created in her mothers memory.
+Seven months after the tragic loss of her mother, Kirsty immersed herself deeper into photography to help deal with her grief; and in the summer of 2009 embarked on her now revered 5 year series entitled ‘Wonderland’ created in her mothers memory.

-As the series grew, a global fan base began to develop online resulting in the photographs achieving a viral status and mass international coverage on blogs and websites around the world.
-The acclaim for her work and escalating demands of the project led Kirsty to finally leave her fashion career behind at the end of 2011 to commit her future to the completion of the collection and producing the book.
+As the series grew, it developed a global fan base of over 400,000 followers online, resulting in the photographs achieving a viral status and mass international media coverage around the world.
+The acclaim for her work and escalating demands of the project led Kirsty to finally leave her fashion career behind at the end of 2011 to commit her future to the completion of the collection and producing the Wonderland book.

 Awards & Accolades: